wp-plugins/squirrly-seo/readme.txt

 and we've proven time and again that we are a great team that knows all there is to know about good *SEO automation*.
 We had a community of 20,000 blogs that all used our SEO techniques, and they have gotten lots of hits from search engines due to our optimization.
 Now we offer the same quality for you:

+[UPDATE] Squirrly now has over 300,000 downloads, so we've been offering great software for over a year now.

+- SEO Advice as you're typing your articles
+- Advice in real time from the SEO Live Assistant on how to write better content for your Human readers
+- Weekly SEO Audit report, that shows you how well you did on: Blogging, Traffic, Links, SEO, Social Media and Authority
+- Lots of advice in the reports for how you can fix each section
+- Keyword Research and Analysis (that takes data from both SEMrush AND social media)
+- Monitors your Site's Progress
+- SEO Analytics for each post or page
+- Shows you rank in Google
+- Shows you Social Signals for each article
+- Social Intelligence
+- Images you can use (with advice on License for each image.
+Most are Free to use)
+- Read Tweets, Wikis, Blogs
+- Insert Tweets, Wikis, Blogs
+- Headline Suggestions for your SEO Keyword or general topic
+- You'll be alerted if there are SEO issues, 404 errors, visibility problems
+- Search of images, tweets, wikis, blogs, etc. based on your keyword
+- As you type your article or edit older articles, you can set the META information for that article (using the Squirrly Snippet)
+- Facebook Open Graph support for both Images and Videos (if you have a video in your article, Squirrly will attach the open graph properties to it)
+- Twitter Cards
+- Customize your FavIcon
+- Adds the icon for Apple Devices
 - Google Analytics setup support
 - Google Webmaster Tools setup support
+- Google Authorship
 - Google+ URL
 - Bing META Code support
 - Facebook META Code support
-- Automatically adds the correct seo title in the home page
+- adds the correct seo title in the home page
-- Automatically adds the correct seo description and seo keywords in all pages
+- adds the correct seo description and seo keywords in all pages
-- Automatically adds canonical link in all pages
+- adds canonical link in all pages
-- Automatically adds the XML Sitemap for search engines: /sitemap.xml
+- adds the XML Sitemap for search engines: /sitemap.xml
-- Automatically PING the XML Sitemap in google blogs
+- PING the XML Sitemap in google blogs
-- Automatically adds the required METAs for home page (icon, author, language, dc publisher, etc.)
+- adds the required METAs for home page (icon, author, language, dc publisher, etc.)
-- Automatically adds the favicon and the icon for Apple devices.
+- adds the favicon and the icon for Apple devices.
-- Automatically Support for Custom Post Types
+- Support for Custom Post Types
 - Fine tune Page Navigational Links
 - Provides SEO Integration for WP e-Commerce sites
 - Support for CMS-style WordPress installations
-- Automatically optimizes your titles for search engines
+- optimizes your titles for search engines
 - Generates META tags automatically
 - For beginners, all these settings are made automatically to get the best SEO possible.
 - For advanced users, you can fine-tune everything.